socialoutcast/DCS-Statistics-Website-Uploader/README.md

 **🎉 That's it!** Your dashboard now displays real-time data from DCSServerBot.

+#### Option 3: Xampp  (Minimal Configuration!)

+A Full Howto on this can be found in the wiki https://github.com/Penfold-88/DCS-Statistics-Dashboard/wiki

 ## 🎛️ Admin Panel Features

 ### 🔐 Secure Access